unik-name/help-unikname/docs/integration/connect/apps/discourse/README.md

 <uniknameconnect/> can be easily integrated within opensource frameworks compatible with the standard OAuth authorization protocol.

-In this example, [our discussion forum website](https://forum.unikname.com/) is based on the famous open source [Discourse forum solution](https://www.discourse.org.
+In this example, [our discussion forum website](https://forum.unikname.com/) is based on the famous open source [Discourse forum solution](https://www.discourse.org).
-<unikname/> users are automaticaly signed-in for an optimal user experience.
+<unikname/> users are automatically signed in for an optimal user experience.

 👉 [Run this example](https://forum.unikname.com/)